cloudnativenow/azure-arm-template-ingestor/README.md

 The utlity will also check for the presense of a UI definition file and if found process adiditonal more details variable details to further refine catalog item variable definitions.

-More information on Azure ARM UI deifnition file and related syntax can be found <p><a href="https://docs.microsoft.com/en-us/azure/azure-resource-manager/managed-applications/create-uidefinition-elements">here</a></p>.
+More information on Azure ARM UI deifnition file and related syntax can be found <a href="https://docs.microsoft.com/en-us/azure/azure-resource-manager/managed-applications/create-uidefinition-elements">here</a>.

-More information on the structure and syntax of Azure ARM templates can be found <p><a href="https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/syntax">here</a></p>.
+More information on the structure and syntax of Azure ARM templates can be found <a href="https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/syntax">here</a>.